PratikKhadka100/SnapDrive-Flutter/README.md

 ```
 flutter pub get
 ```

 Step 3:

-Run the project using following command:
+Run the app using following command:

 ```
 flutter run
 ```

 ## Packages and Tools used